Binhnguyen041280/VPACK/README.md

 <p>&nbsp;</p>

-Get started and build your dream AI web app with Horizon AI Template, the trendiest & innovative Open-Source Free ChatGPT AI Admin Template for NextJS & React!
+Get started and build your dream AI web app with V.PACK, the trendiest & innovative Open-Source Free ChatGPT AI Admin Template for NextJS & React!

 ---

 ### Introduction

-Horizon ChatGPT AI Template is the world's best open source OpenAI ChatGPT AI Template made with React, NextJS and Chakra UI!
+V.PACK ChatGPT AI Template is the world's best open source OpenAI ChatGPT AI Template made with React, NextJS and Chakra UI!
 Start creating outstanding Chat AI SaaS Apps faster.

 It comes with over 30+ dark/light frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.